 EU Climate Commissioner Connie Hedegaard said only that the talks should send “a strong signal”.
-A draft summit document says the bloc has to submit its contribution to the United Nations on tackling climate change by the first quarter of 2015.

-That will disappoint those who say a framework is urgently needed to drive investment in low-carbon energy and to reduce fossil fuel imports, as well as to settle the EU negotiating position ahead of a U.N. climate change deal meant to be sealed late next year.
+That will disappoint those who say a decision is urgently needed to drive investment in low-carbon energy and to reduce fossil fuel imports, as well as to settle the EU negotiating position ahead of a U.N. climate change deal meant to be sealed late next year.

 So far, the European Commission has suggested 2030 policy should include a 27 percent EU-wide goal for renewables as a proportion of energy use and a 40 percent cut in carbon emissions versus 1990 levels.